EATING DISORDER THERAPISTS IN CHICAGO

 Highly specialized & experienced in treating the full range of eating disorders for all ages.

-All types of eating disorders including but not limited to: Anorexia, Bulimia, Binge Eating Disorder, Emotional Eating, Orthorexia, ARFID, compulsive over-exercising, body image concerns and Body Dysmorphic Disorder.
+All types of eating disorders including but not limited to: Anorexia, Bulimia, Binge Eating Disorder, Chronic Dieting, Orthorexia, ARFID, compulsive over-exercising, body image concerns and Body Dysmorphic Disorder.

 Outpatient therapy 1-3 times per week using behavioral therapies such as CBT, DBT, ACT, RODBT, ERP as well as weight monitoring (when necessary) & meal plan accountability.
 For Binge Eating Disorders a Health At Every Size® approach is used.
 Groups are also available if desired.